Sashoss/Pediatric_Immuno-Oncology/README.md

       - 4.3.4.
 Incorporate relevant point mutations in epitopes found in CDR regions (if any) to neutralize it without loosing SPP1 binding.
       - 4.3.5.
 Incorporate replace 23C3-v1 residues with corresponding alignment position residue of humanized AB in non-CDR epitope regions.
       - 4.3.6.
 Test the modified 23C3-v1 binding affinity changes with SPP1 using molecular dynamics.
+      - Below is the list of predicted epitope hits

    - 4.4. <i><b>Hu23C3-v1-SPP1 binding affinity test</b></i> - Check if we significantly loose SPP1 binding affinity upon humanization of 23C3-v1
       - [MD simulation of Hu23C3-v1 docked with SPP1 and 23C3-v1 docked with SPP1](Notebook/Step12_Antibody_Molecular_Dynamics/simulate.ipynb)